core-interaction/core-interaction.github.io/topic/html/index.md

 HTML doesn’t care about capitalization, extra white space, or line breaks.
 The browser will just read everything from left to right, as if it is one long, running sentence.
-So the shouty `<!DOCTYPE HTML>` and quieter `<!doctype html>` are interpreted the same.
+So the shouty `<HTML>` and quieter `<html>` are interpreted the same.

 The browser parses both of these in the exact same way:
 {: .two-above .one-below }